dojo/docs/dojox/mvc/at.rst

 Data binding direction
 ----------------------

-By default, ``at`` function used with widget watches for changes both at ``target.targetProp`` and the property (attribute) in widget and reflects one change to another. ``at`` function allows to specify the direction via ``direction`` function of at handle, which takes one of the following at its first argument:
+By default, ``at`` function used with widget watches for changes both to ``target.targetProp`` and the property (attribute) in widget and reflects one change to another. ``at`` function allows the direction to be specified via ``direction`` function of at handle, which takes one of the following as its first argument:

 * ``at.from`` - Only reflect changes in ``target.targetProp`` to the property (attribute) in widget
 * ``at.to`` - Only reflect changes in the property (attribute) in widget to ``target.targetProp``
 * ``at.both`` - Reflect changes in each other (Default)

-The basic usage of ``direction`` function is in below form, where change in ``target.targetProp`` will be reflected to value in TextBox, but not in the opposite direction:
+The basic usage of ``direction`` function is shown below, where change in ``target.targetProp`` will be reflected to value in TextBox, but not in the opposite direction:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}